ConceptJunkie/rpn/README.md

 p.s. rpn is licensed under the GNU GPL version 3.0.
 See (see (http://www.gnu.org/licenses/gpl.html) for more information).

 ## Release Notes

+8.0

+The unit conversion code has been heavily refactored and works much better now.

+Added the 'base_units' and 'dimensions' operators, mostly for testing purposes.

+Added '_dump_conversions' and '_dump_cache', also for testing purposes.

+rpnChilada is now smart enough to recognize when an OEIS request has failed, and to ignore the cached result stored as a result.
+If it detects that the cached value is empty, it will perform the request again and recache the result.

+Help now supports units and constant operators after way too long.
+Filling in the help info for the units and constant operators, along with all the existing help info that's missing, will take a while, and is continuing.

+rpnChilada has officially dropped Python 2 support.
+I rarely tested it anyway.

+Added 'wind_chill' and 'heat_index' operators.

+The unit tests now confirm that aliases do not collide with other reserved words.
+The alias creation for generated types has also been cleaned up.

+The astronomy functionality has been refactored to support migrating to the skyfield library from pyephem.

+Removed the 'break_on' operator because it no longer works.
+It will be re-implemented in the future.

+Added 'to_ethiopian', 'to_ethiopian_name' and 'from_ethiopian' operators for
+converting to and from the Ethiopian calendar.

+7.2.5

+I fat-fingered an addition to the requirements.txt file.  :-/

 7.2.4